-Gerard finished the Christchurch Half Marathon with a official time of 1:19:43 bettering his previous PB and going under the challenging 1:20hr time.
+Gerard finished the Christchurch Half Marathon with an official time of 1:19:43 bettering his previous PB and going under the challenging 1:20hr time.

 As most of you know Coach Ray has been trying to get under 3hr for the marathon for a wee while.
 This goal started when I finished in 2nd place in the Wairarapa Marathon with a 3:09 back in 2006.
 Finishing strongly I overtook runners from the lead group as they faded.
 I’ve had the wheels fall off spectacularly with a few attempts of a sub 3hr when I wasn’t fit enough (and knew it) to achieve it.
-2014 saw two serious attempts at running it, achieving a 3:04 on very icy morning at the Christchurch marathon, then against a roaring southerly missed it by only 20 seconds at the Dunedin marathon.
-My build up to this years Christchurch marathon has been nearly perfect.
+2014 saw two serious attempts at running it, achieving a 3:04 on the very icy morning at the Christchurch marathon, then against a roaring southerly missing it by only 20 seconds at the Dunedin marathon.
+My build-up to this year’s Christchurch marathon has been nearly perfect.
 Here is the story of how my event unfolded:

 The layout of the start area caused some teething problems.
-To avoid missing the start, a large number of late comers forced their way into the starting chute and I consequently found myself stuck behind a large number of walkers and slower runners.
-Although less than optimal it wasn’t the end of the world and Leroy (a Navy Physical Training Instructor friend who was also aiming for a sub three) & I stayed calm not over exerting ourselves as we moved through the field.
-To run a sub three it means running a 4:16 pace for each and every kilometre.
+To avoid missing the start, a large number of latecomers forced their way into the starting chute and I consequently found myself stuck behind a large number of walkers and slower runners.
+Although less than optimal it wasn’t the end of the world and Leroy (a Navy Physical Training Instructor friend who was also aiming for a sub-three) & I stayed calm not over-exerting ourselves as we moved through the field.
+To run a sub-three means running a 4:16 pace for each and every kilometre.
 Having to run through everyone meant we took over 6 minutes to get to the 1km mark.
 We slowly built our pace as we got a clear path ahead of us and eventually settled into the pace that we needed to be running.